-Woodworking is a rewarding hobby and profession, but it also produces a lot of waste.
-According to some estimates, up to 84% of the original tree is lost as wood chips, sawdust, shavings, bark, and other residues.
+Woodworking is a rewarding hobby and profession, but it also produces a lot of wood waste.
+According to some estimates, up to 84% of the original tree is lost as wood chips, sawdust, shavings, offcuts, and other residues.
 They are often discarded or burned, wasting valuable resources and creating environmental problems.
-But did you know that you can turn these wood wastes into charcoal, a useful and profitable product that can be used for grilling, cooking, heating, and industrial fuel?
+But do you know that you can turn these wood wastes into charcoal, a useful and profitable product that can be used for grilling, cooking, heating, and industrial fuel?

 make pellet and charcoal briquettes from wood wastes